Avana Ivan!?: Production

 The film was an adaptation of the American film A Place in the Sun, based on the novel An American Tragedy written by Theodore Dreiser.
 The novel was inspired by the Gillette murder case that shook America in the early part of the 20th century.
 The original film was a major success in India.
 S. Balachander was much impressed with the film and tried to remake the film in Tamil, thus making his production debut.
 He named his company S. B. Creations, the first time the word "Creations" was used in a South Indian film for a film production company.

 Soundtrack

-The soundtrack was composed by S. Balachander.
-Lyrics by Vidhvan Ve.
+The soundtrack was composed by S. Balachander, with lyrics by Vidhvan Ve.
 Lakshmanan.

 Release and reception

 The Indian Express wrote, "In story, treatment, music and in the style of dialogue delivery, Avana Ivan? is said to set a new pattern in film-making".
 Before the making of the film, it was reported that Balachandar sent blank cheques to the cast and crew.
 The film failed to make an impact at the box office.